Mary Jane Veloso drug smuggling case: Background to arrest

 In April 2010, Veloso was recruited by Maria Kristina Sergio to be employed as a domestic servant in Malaysia.
 To cover administrative costs, Veloso paid Sergio in cash as well as giving her a motorcycle and her cell phone.
 On arrival in Kuala Lumpur, Sergio told Veloso that the job was no longer available, however she had arranged similar employment in Indonesia for her instead, so Veloso stayed at the Sun Inn Lagoon Hotel in Bandar Sunway while waiting for her next flight a few days later.
-As Veloso had arrived in Malaysia with only 2 pairs of jeans and a couple of tee shirts, Sergio brought her shopping at the nearby Sunway Pyramid for new clothes to wear.
+As Veloso had arrived in Malaysia with only 2 pairs of jeans and a couple of tee shirts, Sergio took her shopping at the nearby Sunway Pyramid for new clothes to wear.
 Realizing all of the additional items would not fit into her small backpack, Sergio gave her a new empty suitcase to pack her things into.
 Sergio then introduced Veloso to a Malaysian based African man named 'Ike', who gave her an Air Asia plane ticket and a cell phone number to call once she landed in Indonesia.

-Arrest in Indonesia
+Imprisonment in Indonesia

+Arrest at Yogyakarta airport

 On 25 April 2010, Veloso arrived at Adisucipto International Airport in Yogyakarta.
 Airport officials scanning Veloso's luggage in the X-ray machine were alerted to unusual objects and ordered her bag to be fully searched.
 After finding nothing illegal amongst her possessions, the now empty suitcase was again scanned, and the customs officers confirmed they had detected suspicious items within it.
-After dismantling Veloso's suitcase the officers discovered 2.6 kg of heroin hidden in the inner lining (worth an estimated US$500,000), which had been wrapped in aluminum foil and black plastic in an effort to avoid discovery.
+After dismantling Veloso's suitcase, the officers discovered 2.6 kg of heroin hidden in the inner lining (worth an estimated US$500,000), which had been wrapped in aluminum foil and black plastic in an effort to avoid discovery.
 After her arrest, Mary Jane was provided with neither legal advice nor an interpreter or a Tagalog translator, even though the police interrogated her in Indonesian (a language she did not understand).

-After learning of Mary Jane's arrest, and getting details of the events that lead to it while speaking to her via a phone call from an Indonesian prison, Veloso's relatives travelled to Talavera to confront Maria Kristina Sergio.
+After learning of Mary Jane's arrest, and getting details of the events that led to it while speaking to her via a phone call from an Indonesian prison, Veloso's relatives travelled to Talavera to confront Maria Kristina Sergio.
 They were warned not to contact the authorities or speak to the local media, as the international drug trafficking organization Sergio claimed to be a member of would take revenge on both Mary Jane and the rest of the Veloso family too if they exposed their activities.
 Disregarding the warning, the Veloso family travelled to Manila in August 2010 to inform the Department of Foreign Affairs (DFA) of Mary Jane's plight.
 They also attempted to file a criminal case against Sergio with the National Bureau of Investigation, however they were informed they could not lodge a complaint due to a lack of evidence.